puhoy/slack_consul/README.md

-## get slack notofication about differences in consul services
+## get slack notification about differences in consul services

 ### envvars